Iron cycle: Role of phytoplankton in Iron cycling

 Iron uptake by phytoplankton leads to extremely low surface seawater iron concentrations, as iron is rapidly utilized in biological processes.
 Inorganic iron is the most common form available to phytoplankton, but specific diatoms can also access organic iron through surface reductase mechanisms.Remineralization occurs when the sinking phytoplankton are degraded by zooplankton and bacteria.
 Upwelling recycles iron and causes higher deep water iron concentrations.
 On average there is 0.07±0.04 nmol Fe kg^{−1} at the surface (<200 m) and 0.76±0.25 nmol Fe kg^{−1} at depth (>500 m).Therefore, upwelling zones contain more iron than other areas of the surface oceans.
 Soluble iron in ferrous form is bioavailable for utilization which commonly comes from aeolian resources.

 Iron primarily exists in particulate phases as ferric iron, and the dissolved fraction is rapidly removed from the water column by coagulation.
 Consequently, the dissolved iron pool has a turnover time of approximately 100 years.
 The availability of soluble iron from aeolian sources is particularly important for sustaining biological activity in iron-limited regions.
-As anthropogenic activities continue to modify iron deposition patterns, the balance of marine biogeochemical cycles may shift, with potential consequences for global carbon sequestration and marine ecosystem dynamics.